Ordinary Differential Equations, Partial Differential Equations and Analysis

 Nonlinear ordinary differential equations, semi- linear parabolic and elliptic partial differential equations.

-Administrator of the Distance Education, Teaching Assistant Professor
+Administrator of the Distance Education, Teaching Associate Professor

 Dynamical systems, differential equations.